trvthomas/POS/README.md

 To enable email functionality, you’ll need to configure the email server settings.
 This can be done by editing the **DBData.php** file (located inside the **include** folder) and updating the constants for your email server.
 Additionally, you can set the correct timezone in the same file to ensure accurate timestamps for transactions and reports.

+> [!NOTE]
-*Note:* While TRV Solutions POS has been extensively tested on Windows systems, there might be slight errors or edge cases.
+> While TRV Solutions POS has been extensively tested on Windows systems, there might be slight errors or edge cases.
 Additionally, it has not been tested on other operating systems, so compatibility may vary.

 ## Contributing 💡
 I’m no longer actively maintaining this project, but I’d love to see what others can do with it!
 Feel free to: